draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 ],
 ```

 The `id` attribute is a GUID.
 This GUID must be unique within the manifest.
-The value of the `Value` property is what is added to the role claim.
+The value of the `Value` attribute is what is added to the role claim.

 To assign the App Role to users or groups, go to the 'Enterprise Application', open 'Users and groups' and add a group or user.
 Here, select one of the previously defined roles to attach to the groups or users.

-You'll end up with something similar to this after assigning the App Role:
+You'll end up with a screen similar to this screenshot after assigning the App Role:

 {{< figure
   src="./media/user_app_roles.png"